obaidsafi51/GigStream/project/design.md

 For the hackathon MVP:

-1. Use a migration tool like Prisma Migrate or Drizzle Kit
+1. Use Prisma Migrate for database migrations
 2. Seed script for demo data:
    - 10 demo workers with varying reputation scores
    - 2 demo platforms